ateendra24/realtime-chat-nextjs/README.md

 #### User Experience

 - **Unread indicators** with real-time count updates (hidden for active chats)
+- **Real-time Typing Indicators** showing when other users are typing
 - **Smart timestamps** with relative time formatting
 - **Auto-scrolling** to latest messages with smooth animations
 - **Responsive design** that works perfectly on desktop and mobile